Cyclocane

 Active Systems:

-A tropical wave located several hundred miles east of the Leeward
+Storm Jerry, located several hundred miles east-southeast of the

 northern Leeward Islands.